vperron/satan/README.md

 Those options can also be set from the command line.

-*satan* is responsible for and able to:

-* Execute an arbitrary command, just like a remote shell (but server-initiated)
-* Modify an UCI configuration line
-* Replace any file in the system
-* Update a package
-* Update the whole firmware
-* Execute a shell script
+## Command structure

+satan allows you to send commands wrapped into ZeroMQ frames.

-Each command is prefixed by the remote device uuid and a message id, so that both the server and the device know who it is talking to / receiving answers from / which message is being answered.
+* Each command is prefixed by the remote device uuid and a message id
+* Every answer (sometimes several) to a command is also prefixed by the device id and the message id.

 Those commands are represented in the following [ABNF](http://www.ietf.org/rfc/rfc2234.txt) grammar [D stands for device, S for server] :

+### Server commands

 ```
 S:satan-pub = uuid msgid command checksum

-command =  ( urlfirm / binfirm /
+command =  ( download / exec )

-						urlpak / binpak /
-						urlscript / binscript /
-						urlfile / binfile /
-						uciline / status )
+download   = 'EXEC'     command

-command   = 'COMMAND'   command
+command    = 'DOWNLOAD' binaryblob

-urlfirm   = 'URLFIRM'   httpurl upgradeoptions
-urlpak    = 'URLPAK'    httpurl *executable
-urlfile   = 'URLFILE'   httpurl destpath
-urlscript = 'URLSCRIPT' httpurl

-binfirm   = 'BINFIRM'   binary upgradeoptions
-binpak    = 'BINPAK'    binary *executable
-binfile   = 'BINFILE'   binary destpath
-binscript = 'BINSCRIPT' binary

-uciline   = 'UCILINE'   optionname'='optionvalue *executable
-discover  = 'DISCOVER'
 ```

 * `uuid` is the private device uuid to address to
 * `msgid` a unique ID to the message for its proper ACK
 * `checksum` is a control sum of the message
-* `httpurl` is an URL where the target file, package, firmware can be downloaded from
-* `binary` is the full binary script, file, package... transmitted via zeromq
+* `binaryblob` is any arbitrary binary blob, really.

-* `upgradeoptions` are some options for the firmware upgrade (undefined yet)
-* `executable` is the name of a _service_ to stop and relaunch as in `/etc/init.d/SERVICE start-stop`
-* `destpath` is the destination file where to copy the new one
-* `optionname` the UCI option name to update
-* `optionvalue` the UCI option value to be set.
-* `command` is a string (with spaces, line feeds, anything that fits into a ZMQ message frame)
+DOWNLOAD will actually copy the `binaryblob` bytes into a `/tmp/<msgid>` file.

+### Client answers

 ```
 D:satan-req = uuid msgid answer | uuid zeroedmsgid "UNREADABLE" originalmsg

 answer  = ( "MSGACCEPTED" /
+						"MSGPENDING" /
+						"MSGCMDOUTPUT" /
 						"MSGCOMPLETED" /
 						"MSGBADCRC" /
-						"MSGHELLO" /
-						"MSGCMDOUTPUT" /
-						"MSGPENDING" /
 						brokenurl /
 						parseerror /
 						execerror /
 						ucierror /
 						undeferror

-brokenurl  = "MSGBROKENURL" httpurl
 parseerror = "MSGPARSEERROR"
 execerror  = "MSGEXECERROR" ( package / executable / script )
-ucierror   = "MSGUCIERROR" optionname
 undeferror = "MSGUNDEFERROR"
 ```

-There above, bote that if a message is _HEAVILY_ unreadable -meaning we did not even succeed to read up to the message id, we send it back with a zeroed `msgid`.
+Note that if a message is _HEAVILY_ unreadable -meaning we did not even succeed to read up to the message id, we send it back with a zeroed `msgid`.

 Note that the device may send:
 * `MSGACCEPTED` in a first round, to notify the server that the message had an acceptable format
 * `MSGPENDING` is used to signal that the message was the source of a time-consuming operation that may finish later on.
 * `MSGCMDOUTPUT` to notify the server of additional output the command may generate
-* `MSGCOMPLETED` as soon as the operation is finished; however `COMPLETED` makes no much sense in two cases:
+* `MSGCOMPLETED` as soon as the operation is finished; however `COMPLETED` does not make much sense for a firmware upgrade.
-** `DISCOVER` requests, the completeness is a simple HELLO.
-** Successful firmware update requests....

 ## Compile